YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 <p>
 -From here, you can directly move on to Part 3 while leaving the Wireshark and PowerShell windows open; (link).

--If you wish to end the lab without moving on to Part 3, close all opened windows and turn off the Windows VM session by clicking on the X on the upper bar.
+-If you wish to end the lab without moving on to Part 4, close all opened windows and turn off the Windows VM session by clicking on the X on the upper bar.
+Additionally, make sure you stop or delete your VMs to avoid unnecessary costs and optimize resource usage.
 </p>
 <br />